gamedesign

 Introduction

-• What feedback can help me improve it?
+• What advice can help me make it awesome?

-Just like proofreading an essay before turning it in, evaluation helps make sure your work is the best it can be!
+Kind of like double-checking your homework or rereading an essay before turning it in, evaluation helps make sure your solution is solid and ready for prime time!

 Learning Objectives